Explorers Program: Missions of Opportunity (MO)

 Missions of Opportunity (MO) are investigations characterized by being part of a non-NASA space mission of any size and having a total NASA cost of under $55 million.
 These missions are conducted on a no-exchange-of-funds basis with the organization sponsoring the mission.
 NASA solicits proposals for Missions of Opportunity on SMEX, MIDEX and UNEX investigations.

 Beacon Explorers

 Three satellites were planned in this series: Beacon Explorer-A, Beacon Explorer-B, Beacon Explorer-C.

 GEOS series

 A series of three Geodetic Earth Orbiting Satellite (GEOS) were put in orbit: GEOS 1, GEOS 2, GEOS 3.

 Launched spacecraft

-Explorer name numbers can be found in the NSSDC master catalog, typically assigned to each spacecraft in a mission.
+Explorers Program name numbers can be found in the NSSDC master catalog, typically assigned to each spacecraft in a mission.
 These numbers were not officially assigned until after 1975.

 Cancelled missions

 Many missions are proposed, but not selected.
 For example, in 2011, the Explorers Program received 22 full missions solicitations, 20 Missions of Opportunity, and 8 USPI.
 Sometimes mission are only partially developed but must be stopped for financial, technological, or bureaucratic reasons.
 Some missions failed upon reaching orbit including WIRE and TERRIERS.

 Examples of missions that were not developed or cancelled were: